 The answer to this question is particularly pressing now as the recent earthquake in China has left huge numbers both physically and psychologically traumatised.
 The Chinese government clearly thinks that psychological intervention is useful as they have launched their biggest ever programme of counselling for those affected.

-Yet the new research, to be published in the Journal of Consulting and Clinical Psychology, suggests that talking about thoughts and feelings after a trauma may not help.
+Yet the research, published in the Journal of Consulting and Clinical Psychology, suggests that talking about thoughts and feelings after a trauma may not help.
 Worse, it may be psychologically damaging (Seery et al., 2008).

 A collective trauma